 Loading your notifications with engaging content

-Though push notifications have word count limits of 100 characters for copy and 48 characters for a title, you can still create a compelling copy within the given character limits.
+Though push notifications have word count limits of 100 characters for a copy and 48 characters for a title, you can still create a compelling copy within the given character limits.
 Here, you must identify why users need your app and create content with a clear, related call to action.

 Generating a level of trust

-Users should be able to opt-in and out of notifications whenever they want, so you need to provide your users with this choice.
+Users should be able to opt in and out of notifications whenever they want, so you need to provide your users with this choice.
 This can also help you circle out uninterested users and target customers who are more likely to convert.

 Remembering your existing customers